 What's the Best VPN for Torrenting in the US?

-Since P2P traffic is typically associated with the illegal content, some US-based ISPs block torrenting altogether.
-This means that you won't be able to use it even if you want to stay legal while torrenting.
-Once again, a VPN can help you.
-To make sure you pick the best one out there, we have a dedicated article on the best VPNs for torrenting, so take a look.
+Since P2P traffic is typically associated with illegal content, some US-based ISPs block torrenting altogether.
+This means that you won't be able to use a BitTorrent client even if you want to stay legal while torrenting.
+Once again, a VPN can help out.
+To make sure you pick the best one for the job, take a look at our dedicated article on the best VPNs for torrenting.